MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/index.md

 # MS-TDS T-SQL support

 Azure Data Explorer supports a subset of the Microsoft SQL Server communication protocol (MS-TDS), with a subset of the T-SQL query language.
+Microsoft Excel and Microsoft Power BI are only some of the many tools that know how to query SQL Server and can work with Azure Data Explorer.

+> [!NOTE]
-There are many tools that know how to query SQL Server and can work with Azure Data Explorer, including Microsoft Excel and Microsoft Power BI.
-However, the client must use Azure Active Directory (Azure AD) integrated authentication as the client tool to query Azure Data Explorer through MS-TDS.
+> The client must use Azure Active Directory (Azure AD) integrated authentication as the client tool to query Azure Data Explorer through MS-TDS.

 ## Links to pages discussing SQL, KQL, TDS, and Azure Data Explorer (Kusto)